ibm-cloud-docs/satellite/storage-ebs.md

 # AWS EBS
 {: #config-storage-ebs}

-Set up [Amazon Elastic Block Storage (EBS)](https://docs.aws.amazon.com/ebs/?id=docs_gateway){: external} for {{site.data.keyword.satelliteshort}} clusters.
-You can use {{site.data.keyword.satelliteshort}} storage templates to create storage configurations.
+Set up [Amazon Elastic Block Storage (EBS)](https://docs.aws.amazon.com/ebs/?id=docs_gateway){: external} for {{site.data.keyword.satelliteshort}} clusters by creating a storage configuration in your location.
 When you assign a storage configuration to your clusters, the storage drivers of the selected storage provider are installed in your cluster.
 {: shortdesc}

 When you create your AWS EBS storage configuration, you provide your AWS credentials which are stored as a Kubernetes secret in the clusters that you assign your configuration to.
 The secret is mounted inside the CSI controller pod so that when you create a PVC by using one of the IBM-provided storage classes, your AWS credentials are used to dynamically provision an EBS instance.